cooldevil007/Restaurant-Finder/README.md

 ---

 ## Setup to run this demo

+**Important:** Use Alexa app in mobile device to launch this skill which will provide user's latitude & longitude details with skill to work.

 ### How to create Google API key to access Google Place API

 * Create Google Developer account and setup account by providing billing details.
 Remember to select "Google Map Service" and not "Google Cloud service" as billing service.